Nikon D7100 vs Sony A77 II

 Studio photographers will appreciate that the Sony A77 II (unlike the D7100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The A77 II is a recent model that features in the current product line-up of Sony.
-In contrast, the D7100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7100 was succeeded by the Nikon D7200.
+Both the D7100 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The D7100 was replaced by the Nikon D7200, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Is the Nikon D7100 better than the Sony A77 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.